wiremoons/amt/README.md

 The program can search for acronyms, add or delete acronyms, and amend existing acronyms which are all stored in the SQLite database.

+The `amt` program accesses a SQLite database and looks up the requested acronym held in a table called '*ACRONYMS*'.

 ## Database Location

 By default the database used to store the acronyms will be located in the same